Assess chances

 Preparing for Language Tests

 Regardless of which exam you plan to take — IELTS, CELPIP, PTE, TEF, or TCF — preparation is crucial.
-Even a good language level may not yield the desired results if you're unfamiliar with the test format, question types, and strategies.
+Even a good language level may not yield the desired results if you're unfamiliar with the test format, types of tasks, and strategies.

-To help you prepare, Immigrant.Today partners with several language schools offering quality English and French courses — both online and abroad.
+To help you prepare, our company Immigrant.Today partners with several language schools offering quality English and French courses — both online and abroad.

 You can choose a suitable learning option: